Impact of Genomic Variation on Function

 The IGVF (Impact of Genomic Variation on Function) Consortium aims to understand how genomic variation affects genome function, which in turn impacts phenotype.
-The NHGRI is funding this collaborative program that brings together teams of investigators who will use state-of-the-art experimental and computational approaches to model, predict, characterize and map genome function, how genome function shapes phenotype, and how these processes are affected by genomic variation.
-These joint efforts will produce a catalog of the impact of genomic variants on genome function and phenotypes.
+IGVF advances functional genomics by generating and sharing large-scale data and resources that enable researchers to understand how genetic variation influences genome function, phenotype, and human disease.
+The NHGRI, an institute within the NIH, funds this collaborative program and brings together teams of investigators who use state-of-the-art experimental and computational approaches to model, predict, characterize, and map genome function to study: how genome function shapes phenotype, and how these processes are affected by genomic variation.
+Through these joint efforts, IGVF is cataloging the impact of genomic variants on genome function and phenotypes.

 Program Goals